Skip to main content

 • “However, it is very buggy and I have become so frustrated with the constant crashes that I can't honestly recommend it.”

 Overall, the game's optimization is praised for its smooth performance, though some players noted the short play sessions.
-The unique stat system allows for interchangeable roles, adding depth, but balancing these stats can lead to mixed outcomes in performance across different roles.
+The unique stat system allows for interchangeable roles, adding depth, but balancing these stats can be challenging as improvements in one area may negatively impact another.

 • “Performance was smooth with no issues, although the play session was quite short.”